 A sort of madness takes over her, with her even wearing eye masks and blindfolds in a few scenes to recreate her previous state.

 In an attempt to reconnect with her inner photographer, she travels to the mountains and tries to click more pictures.
-But when she sits on top of a stream and just enjoys the moment, she seems to have found what she was looking for.
+But when she sits on top of a stream and just enjoys the moment, she seems to have found what she is looking for.

 As such, Aaliya has undergone significant change, both physically and emotionally, and has emerged with a different perception at the end of her ordeal.